VerificaticationStudio/MultPortedRAM/README.md

 # MultPortedRAM
-there kinds of multi-ported ram implemented by Chisel.
+Three kinds of multi-ported ram implemented by Chisel.